verapi03/serverless-api/README.md

 4. Install the project's dependencies: "npm install"

-5. Initiate sequelize: "node_modules/.bin/sequelize init"

-6. Migrate the models into the DB: "node_modules/.bin/sequelize db:migrate"
+5. Migrate the models into the DB: "node_modules/.bin/sequelize db:migrate"

-7. Populate the DB through the seeders: "node_modules/.bin/sequelize db:seed:all"
+6. Populate the DB through the seeders: "node_modules/.bin/sequelize db:seed:all"

 By now you should be able to open PgAdmin or any other DB client, configure its connection to the DB with the RDS credentials and see the tables and data stored.

-8. Initialize the API locally by running the serverless-offline node module: "serverless offline"
+7. Initialize the API locally by running the serverless-offline node module: "serverless offline"

 You should be seeing on the terminal the API endpoints like this:

 ![Screen Shot 2021-05-26 at 5 13 50 PM](https://user-images.githubusercontent.com/14207804/119738225-fa856880-be45-11eb-850d-fe1e421766fe.png)

-9. Start making requests and exploring the API through POSTMAN:
+8. Start making requests and exploring the API through POSTMAN:

 ![Screen Shot 2021-05-26 at 5 18 19 PM](https://user-images.githubusercontent.com/14207804/119738506-6e277580-be46-11eb-9ea5-1ccc46d76333.png)